cy92/razer-technical-test/README.md

 - nodemon: auto refresh when code change use

 ** For request validation, rule will be locate in the validation folder inside both profile (profile.request.js) and login (login.request.js) folder **

+### API Source Design

+All api source are located inside /api folder.
+Below describe on the usage base on the source code extenstion:

+- xxx.service : contain reusable function like database crud related
+- xxx.controller : perform requst and response handling, calling xxx.service to perform data crud
+- xxx.model : schema on the database
+- xxx.request : contain request rule, to be use by express-validator

+All utily source will be located in util and below is their usage:

+- crypto: jwt generation and aes encryption
+- messageFormat: standardize success and fail message format upon response
+- mongo: connect mongodb function
+- validation: not in use

 ## Installation